wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 > Maybe this isn't *Advanced*, but some other name for otherwise *discouraged in practical use*.

 Advanced palettes for EACH of the libraries exposed to the developer, in case they want to use dangerous functionality.

+---

+Best practice:
+Do not put the Msg methods in the palette since they are never called directly.

+---

 ### Enqueue and Dequeue